-If you are wondering what is the order of the planets from the Sun in our Solar System, you are in the right place to finally discover it!
-Here you will learn all the 8 "official" Solar System planets in order from the Sun (according to the International Astronomical Union - IAU) with pictures, sizes, and physical characteristics (AKA interesting facts tables!).
+Are you passionate about space and astronomy?
+Do you wonder what the Solar System looks like, how it is built, and what is the order of the planets from the Sun in our Solar System?
+Then, you are in the right place to finally discover it!
+This article will teach about all the eight official planets of the Solar System in order from the Sun (according to the International Astronomical Union - IAU) with photos, sizes, and physical characteristics.
+In addition, there are interesting facts about each planet and information about what happened to Pluto.
 Let's get started!

-There are eight official planets in our Solar System that orbits the Sun, and their order in distance from the Sun is as below:
+The Solar System is made up of eight planets that orbit the Sun, and their order from the Sun is as follows:

 1. Mercury